hpxmlwg/hpxml/guide/source/introduction.rst

 How to Use the Implementation Guide
 ***********************************

-The HPXML Implementation Guide was created by Home Performance with ENERGY STAR® to help program administrators and software developers integrate HPXML into their operations and products.
-This guide is divided into two sections: one section is tailored to program administrators and the other section is tailored to software developers.
+The HPXML Implementation Guide helps program administrators and software developers integrate HPXML into their operations and products.
+This guide is divided into two sections that are tailored to specific audiences.

+    * The Program Administrator Guide discusses the benefits of HPXML adoption and walks administrators through the process of goal setting, identifying data needs, data validation, testing, and quality management.

+    * The Software Developer Guide provides developers with information on versioning, document structure, XML element references, and use case validation.
+The section also provides links to sample HPXML files.

 HPXML is periodically updated to reflect changes in the needs of the market and the stakeholders that adopt the standard.
 Whenever a new version of HXPML is released, the Guide will be updated to reflect changes to the data standard and how it is being used in the